arora-anmol/arora-anmol/README.md

 Computer Engineering 2021 @uWaterloo

-I currently lead offchain infrastructure for a new L1 blockchain, building on Cosmos.
-Previously, I worked on Network Security team at Salesforce.
-I built systems for threat monitoring and improved developer experience with hyperforce product
+I currently lead offchain backend/infrastructure for a new L1 blockchain, building on Cosmos.
+Previously, I worked on Network Security team at Salesforce

 ```typescript